40% utilization saps IT resources

 With over 3,000 combinations of storage hardware, software, and management components alone, Atac says IT managers need to be constantly looking at vendor-agnostic, best-of-breed technologies capable of improving efficiencies.
 The common practice today, though, is to stick with a limited number of technologies they know and understand.

 "Working with a few vendors requires less training," she said.
 "However, limiting your choices increases your technology risks and your costs since this technology may be more expensive than what's needed to support a particular application.
+Or, perhaps it's a cheaper solution that will have to be scrapped six months down the road, because it won't scale to meet growing demand."

 Prior to bringing new technology online, however, Atac cautions that companies should test the solutions to validate vendor claims and to make certain that they really work in a heterogeneous environment.
 "Unfortunately, few companies can support a test lab," Atac said.
 "So, often, when equipment is dropped on the floor, it doesn't work or you find out features aren't available yet."